-At Freedom from Poverty we know poverty cant be eradicated overnight.
+At Freedom from Poverty we know poverty can’t be eradicated overnight.
 However, we don't believe this should stop people trying to make a difference.
-We work on the principle that long term, permanent and sustainable solutions are better than short term fixes.
-We also believe in the power of empowerment; assisting people to gain control of and change their own situations.
+We work on the principle that long term, sustainable solutions are better than short term fixes, where possible.
+We also believe in the power of empowerment.
 We want everyone to be part of this change.
 To get involved please contact us.

 How our values impact on our work.

-Each project we run is delivered with a bottom up approach.
-Surveys and interviews with each community before we initiate a project allow us to determine what the community wants and how we can help them to achieve this.
-We don't believe that communities need us to tell them what to do; instead we harvest their skills, creativity and ideas to make projects that have been designed both by the community and us.
+Each project we run is delivered with a bottom-up approach.
+Surveys and interviews with each community are carried out before we work with them to implement a project allow us to determine what the community wants and how, and if, we can help them to achieve this.
+We don't believe that communities need us to tell them what to do; instead, we harvest their skills, creativity and ideas to make projects that have been designed both by the community and us.

 Above all, we are fully committed to all of our projects, and every single person that we work with.
 Each project is monitored by our UK and overseas staff and volunteers, and we constantly strive to improve our approach and expand our projects.